EmmanuelOwusu/ML-From-Scratch/README.md

 * Logistic regression is used for solving Classification problems.

 * In logistic Regression, we predict the values of categorical variables.

+* Maximum likelihood estimation method is used for estimation of accuracy.